 The marinade also turns into a light pan sauce that is perfect over salad greens, rice or grits.
 Or anything else you can think of!
 Oh, and did I mention it only takes 20 minutes to throw together?
 Um yeah.
 It’s a winner!

-What kind of pork chops do you use for Pan Seared Pork Chops?
+What kind of pork chops do you use for Pan Cooked Pork Chops?

 I always prefer the thin pork chops, I find they hold marinade flavor better and cook up more evenly without becoming dry.
 If you do use thicker chops, you’ll want to adjust to lower cooking temperature and a longer cooking time.